Powered By Blogger

 One can see an influence on later genre classics.
 Just compare the opening scene here with John Carpenter's opening sequence in HALLOWEEN seven years later.
 And the psycho in Elly's dreams looks more than a little like Freddy Krueger without his hat.

 This was promoted as "the sickest PG film ever made" in 1971.
 It is astonishing that this secured a PG rating--Gil Lasky's screenplay is extremely cynical and thoroughly tasteless, and director Gilbert pulls out all the stops in bringing it to life.
-BLOOD AND LACE gives us pedophilia, murder, incest, child abuse, insanity, arson, decaying corpses, amputation by meat cleaver, starvation, hypothermia, plenty of gore, overacting, Vic Tayback looking for "good breeding stock" and, perhaps most disturbing of all, aging Gloria Grahame and moon-faced Milton Selzer enjoying an afternoon delight.
+BLOOD AND LACE gives us murder, incest, child abuse, insanity, arson, decaying corpses, amputation by meat cleaver, starvation, hypothermia, unsubtle undertones of pedophilia, plenty of gore, overacting, underacting, Vic Tayback looking for good breeding stock (for my money, the best and cringiest line in the picture) and, perhaps most disturbing of all, aging Gloria Grahame and moon-faced Milton Selzer enjoying an afternoon delight.
+Thankfully the camera didn't explore that too thoroughly.

 So, why isn't this on DVD yet?

-Extremely low budget film with lots of familiar TV names, but no big-screen stars save for Grahame two decades past her prime.
-I mean, Vic Tayback is your hero.
+Extremely low budget film with lots of familiar TV names, but no big-screen stars save for Grahame.
+I mean, Vic Tayback is your hero--as I said, sort of.
+This film really doesn't have one, just a fascinating bunch (including Bunch played by Messina) of characters with self-serving interests with varying acceptance of reality.

 Why it should be released on DVD: